 Sunday in Liverpool is like Sunday in any other city in the world: eerily quiet until, sometime after noon, the city springs to life.
-I can’t claim that I was any different, as it wasn’t until nearly midday when I awoke from my jet lag-induced slumber.
+I can’t claim that I was any different, as it wasn’t until nearly midday when I awoke from my jet lag-induced slumber to explore the architecture in Liverpool

 I caught a taxi and headed straight to the Georgian Quarter, the very walkable area on and around Hope Street that’s home to Liverpool Cathedral and Metropolitan Cathedral of Christ the King.
 I started at the Catholic cathedral first, as it was an easy jumping off point for my taxi to leave me at.